hantsy/spring-webmvc-functional-sample/README.md

 }
 ```

-The codes is almost same as the one  we have used in Reactive stack, but note here the `ServerRequest`, `ServerResponse`, `RouterFuncation` is imported from the new package:`org.springframework.web.servlet.function`.
+The codes are almost same as the ones  we have used in Reactive stack, but note here the `ServerRequest`, `ServerResponse` and `RouterFunction` are imported from the new package:`org.springframework.web.servlet.function`.

 Let's have a look at the details of `PostHandler`.